Observability Data

 Observability enhances the performance of distributed IT systems through metrics, logs, and traces.
 It provides teams with insight, as well as a pipeline for determining the root causes of problems.

-Furthermore, observability allows data engineering teams to identify unexpected signals in the environment, also known as ‘unknown unknowns’, preventing future issues and bettering system performance.
+Furthermore, observability allows data engineering teams to identify unexpected signals in the environment, also known as ‘unknown unknowns’, preventing future issues and improving system performance.

 In summary, observability is important because it enables groups to: